Kalkihe/Deminder/Documentation/Use-Cases/UC_Widget/widgetUsecase.md

 # 1.1 Brief Description

-This use case allows the user to display his deadlines directly on the home screen.
+This use case allows the user to display his deadlines in a widget directly on the home screen.

 # 2. Flow of Events